algorithmica-org/algorithmica/content/english/hpc/number-theory/inverse.md

 In this section, we are going to discuss some preliminaries before discussing more advanced topics.

-In computers, we use the 1st of January, 1970 as the start of the "Unix era", and all time computations are usually done relative to that timestamp.
+In computers, we use the 1st of January, 1970 as the start of the "Unix era," and all time computations are usually done relative to that timestamp.

 We humans also keep track of time relative to some point in the past, which usually has a political or religious significance.
 At the moment of writing, approximately 63882260594 seconds have passed since 0 AD.